jorgensd/adios4dolfinx/README.md

 - Reading and writing meshtags associated to meshes `adios4dolfinx.read/write_meshtags`
 - Reading checkpoints for any element (serial and parallel, one checkpoint per file).
 Use `adios4dolfinx.read/write_function`.

+> [!IMPORTANT]
+> For a checkpoint to be valid, you first have to store the mesh with `write_mesh`, then use `write_function` to append to the checkpoint file.

+> [!IMPORTANT]
+> A checkpoint file supports multiple functions and multiple time steps, as long as the functions are associated with the same mesh

+> [!IMPORTANT]
+> Only one mesh per file is allowed

+> [!WARNING]
+> If you are using checkpoints written with `adios4dolfinx` prior to time-dependent/multi-function support, please use the `legacy=True` flag for reading in the checkpoint

 ## Legacy DOLFIN
 Only checkpoints for `Lagrange` or `DG` functions are supported from legacy DOLFIN